thruthesky/ionic-hack/README.md

 * Local clone should be 'ionic-hack' to avoid confusion which means, when you work on 'ionic-hack' repository, clone the project with same folder name.
     * work folder: c:/work/www/ionic/ionic-hack

+* Test on web
+    * ionic serve --address 192.168.26.2 --port 8000
+* Test on mobile and web
+    * ionic serve -lc

 # TODO